acgd-webdev-6/web-app-ux/README.md

 6. **Visual design:** Type, colours, sample components (buttons, cards, etc.); Sample patterns to give your coding direction
 7. **Wireframes:** Each screen of your application should have wireframes for every responsive break point *These should be high-fidelity with some real text—paper is okay but use rulers*
+8. **Testable interactive prototype:** We want to get this tested as soon as possible.

 ---